top of page

 Service

-The service is initiated by drop the ball to the floor and hitting the bounded ball into the diagonally opposite service area without touching the net.
-When the ball touched the net and bound over the diagonally opposite service area then serve again,(let).
+The serve is initiated by dropping the ball onto the floor and hitting it after it bounces, so that it lands in the diagonally opposite service area without touching the net.
+If the ball touches the net and then lands in the diagonally opposite service area, the serve is a let, and the server serves again.
 If missed serving then the server lose a point immediately (no second service).

 When the server (or server side in doubles) won the rally, called “point”, then play again continuously.
 When the server lost a point, called “service over”, opposite side player do the service next.